Aster family (Asteraceae)

 Cultivation: The preference is full or partial sun, dry-mesic conditions, and an acidic soil that is sandy or rocky.
 This wildflower can be cultivated in rock gardens.

-Range & Habitat: Flax-Leaved Aster is occasional in the northern half of Illinois, while in the southern half of the state it is rare or absent (see Distribution Map).
+Range & Habitat: The native Flax-Leaved Aster is occasional in the northern half of Illinois, while in the southern half of the state it is rare or absent (see Distribution Map).
 Habitats include upland sand prairies, upland sandy savannas, stabilized sand dunes, open rocky woodlands, rocky wooded slopes, and sandstone glades.
 This wildflower is found in high quality natural habitats with sparse ground cover.
 It benefits from occasional wildfires in wooded areas, as this reduces the encroachment of woody vegetation.

 Faunal Associations: The nectar and pollen of the flowerheads attract many kinds of insects, including long-tongued bees, short-tongued bees, various flies, butterflies, skippers, and beetles.
 Several bees are pollinator specialists (oligoleges) of Aster spp.
 (Asters): Andrena asteris, Andrena asteroides, Andrena hirticincta, Andrena nubecula, Andrena simplex, Andrena solidaginis, and Colletes simulans armata.
 Some of these bees are also oligoleges of Solidago spp.
 (Goldenrods).
 Other insects feed on the leaves, flowers, seeds, plant juices, stalks, or roots of Asters.
 These species include the plant bug Plagiognathus cuneatus, the leafhopper Macrosteles quadrilineatus, Exema canadensis and other leaf beetles, the long-horned beetle Mecas pergrata, several aphids (mainly Uroleucon spp.), and caterpillars of the butterflies Chlosyne nycteis (Silvery Checkerspot) and Phyciodes tharos (Pearl Crescent).
 There are also many moth species whose caterpillars feed on Asters (see Moth Table).
 Among vertebrate animals, the Ruffed Grouse and Wild Turkey eat the leaves and seeds, while the Cottontail Rabbit and White-Tailed Deer browse on the foliage.
 The White-Footed Mouse and possibly other small rodents also eat the seeds.